Middlebury Union High School

-Middlebury Union High School (MUHS) is an Addison Central Unified School District public high school in Middlebury, Vermont.
-Located at 73 Charles Avenue, it had 537 students in grades 9–12 for the 2019–2020 school year.
+Middlebury Union High School (MUHS) is a public high school in the Addison Central Unified School District in Middlebury, Vermont, United States.
+Founded in 1911, the school is located at 73 Charles Avenue, it had 537 students in grades 9–12 for the 2019–2020 school year.
+The school is ranked 6th out of 47 Vermont high schools for the 2023–2024 school year.
+MUHS is an International Baccalaureate (IB) school offering DP courses and a 10th-grade Personal Project.
+Clubs include Model UN, BIPOC, student council and the prodigious Neuroscience club.